 That was pretty much it, and I’m glad that these things were considered in the location.
 It made focusing on the actualy meditation much easier.

 Now, the meditation regiment was very thorough.
 We had very strict schedules which kept us quite busy.
 They went as follows:

 So if you count that all up, there was 11 hours of meditation every day.
 My yoga practice requires me to be aware of my body, and this got in the way for a bit at the beginning of the course as I fixated on my posture.
 It wasn’t until the 2nd or 3rd day that I could let enough of that go so that I could work on the other stuff that I needed to.
 Once it was done I started getting into the meditation.
-Saying that it was easy is entirely correct, but it was necessary.
+Saying that it was easy isn’t entirely correct, but it was necessary.
 There was quite a bit of emotional cruft that I had put aside during my studies.
 Having the days I did really helped me look at it, dig into it, and get closer to letting that go.
 On top of that, I was able to get myself together so that I could present my best self during what is the busiest period of time for my job at MIT.